Create and Deploy a Python Task

 task create compose2 --definition "<pp1: python-task-with-status || pp2: python-task-with-status>"

-would launch the python-task twice in parallel:
+task launch --name compose2would launch the python-task twice in parallel:

 While the following composed task will launch the defined tasks in sequence: